NamesMT/Roo-Code/cline_docs/marketplace/implementation/02-core-components.md

     - Optional .git suffix
     - Subpath support

-## PackageManagerViewStateManager
+## MarketplaceViewStateManager

-The PackageManagerViewStateManager manages frontend state and synchronization with the backend.
+The MarketplaceViewStateManager manages frontend state and synchronization with the backend.

 ### Responsibilities